aws-powertools/powertools-lambda-java/docs/upgrade.md

 }
 ```

-Learn more about the re-designed Metrics utility in the [Metrics documentation](./core/metrics.md).
+Learn more about the redesigned Metrics utility in the [Metrics documentation](./core/metrics.md).

 ## Deprecated capture mode related `@Tracing` annotation parameters